core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 ## Protecting the Response {#sec-pairwise-protection-resp}

-When using the pairwise mode, a response is protected as defined in {{Section 8.3 of RFC8613}}, with the differences summarized in {{sec-differences-oscore-pairwise}} of this document.
+When using the pairwise mode to protect a response, a server SHALL proceed as described in {{Section 8.3 of RFC8613}}, with the differences summarized in {{sec-differences-oscore-pairwise}} of this document.
 The following differences also apply.

 * What is specified in {{ssec-protect-response}} of this document holds with respect to the following points.